multiplycharity/donationsapp/User Assumptions & Proposed Solution.md

 ![Landing page](https://github.com/abundance-stack/donationsapp/blob/master/Mock-up7.png)

-## MVP testing approach

-## Partners to iterate with:
+## Next steps

+### Iterating with stakeholders

+We plan to have a second iteration with all the stakeholders we are in contact with representing our "User Personas" including:

 - Will Ruddick from Grassroots economics
-- Adam Bornstein representing Red Cross
+- Adam Bornstein from Danish Red Cross
+- Sempo inclusive currency wallet provider
-- Mustardseed trust as an "institutional donor"
+- Representatives from Mustardseed Trust
-- Commonsstack as technology providers
+- Members of the Commonsstack collective

-- If possible people representing all remaining stakeholder groups as defined below
+### Gitcoin Grant

+We intend to launch a Gitcoin grant to get feedback on the brief explanation of our concept and userability in terms of the description of the concept, and to learn about:

+- The perception of it's relevance from external crypto "lead user" people
+- General crypto userability feedback in terms of UX / UI
-- Great DeFi / Social Impact community
+- Signals regarding support from greater DeFi / Commonstack community

+### Preliminary user testing

+Once our product is in a stable / testable state we will iterate it with:

+- The different donor types to learn about their experience
+- The different end-user types to learn about their experience
+- Other NGOs than Grassroots economics to learn about their experience and onboard new partners.